 The Culinary Experience

 From southern eats to snowball treats, Black-owned restaurants are an essential part of Tallahassee cuisine and culture.
 In fact, a stroke of culinary genius is spreading throughout Tallahassee, and it is inspiring a new generation of young, gifted, and black entrepreneurs.
-Three businesses – Bourne Brilliant, The Chocolate Dandies, and Gurlie’s Lemonade have been filling bellies and dominating headlines with their creative approaches to sweet treats and cuisine.
+These businesses – The Chocolate Dandies, and Gurlie’s Lemonade have been filling bellies and dominating headlines with their creative approaches to sweet treats and cuisine.
 Other must stop spots including Olean’s (hyperlink) near FAMU, Earley’s Kitchen, Hemplade Vegan Café and Leola’s Crab Shack.
 For a list of other must-try spots, click here.

 Images of hope, messages of equality, and the voices of community are woven throughout Tallahassee-Leon County.
 The Black History and Culture Photo Gallery takes visitors on a journey throughout the city to the historical sites core to the black experience in Tallahassee.
 The photo gallery takes a look back in time at figures such as George Proctor and the Rutgers House, and a look ahead at the revitalization of locations such as the Frenchtown Heritage Hub.
 Experience where the past meets the present with this closer look at the Black History woven throughout the City.